LEARN

 P.m. damarensis: Both adults as in transvaalensis, but in general paler; yellow band across crown absent.

-P.m. reichenowi: Both adults as in meyeri but darker brown in colour; yellow stripe across crown absent; undersides of flight feathers dark grey.
+P.m. reichenowi: Both adults as in meyeri but darker brown; yellow stripe across crown absent; undersides of flight feathers dark grey.

 P.m. matschiei: Both adults as in reichenowi but with less yellow band across crown; underparts washed with blue; bright blue rump.